| | |

 Turning classroom door window cover, right side out.

-10. Press seams.
+Step 10.
+Press the seams.

 Press the seams flat to make it easier to press the curtain flat.

-11. Turn in opening and press.
+Step 11.
+Turn in the opening and press.

 Pinning magnets in place for the classroom door window cover.